Management Structure

 Corporate Governance Structure

-• The Kirin Group's individual companies conduct their business autonomously with a sense of speed, while maintaining close ties to the local customers and other stakeholders.
+• The Kirin Group's individual companies conduct their business autonomously with a sense of speed, while maintaining close ties to the local consumers and other stakeholders.
 Kirin Holdings grants appropriate authority to match the strategic stages of individual Kirin Group companies and improves governance through the Board of Directors and the Boards of individual group companies by dispatching directors to those companies.
 Directors, Executive Officers, or their equivalents of Kirin Holdings serve concurrently as directors at the main companies in the Kirin Group.

 • Kirin Holdings has adopted a Company with Audit & Supervisory Board system, and aims to maintain and improve on a highly transparent governance system for its stakeholders.
 The Board, which includes a number of Outside Directors, works closely with the Audit & Supervisory Board, which also includes a number of Outside Audit & Supervisory Board Members, and makes effective use of the statutory and other auditing function to take final decisions on important matters.
 At the same time, the Board endeavors to reinforce the monitoring function on management.
 Kirin Holdings has introduced an executive officer based system in order to implement strategies for each of its businesses and functions in an agile fashion and clarify executive responsibilities.
 The Board of Directors determines the scope of delegation to the Executive Officers based on their experience, track record, and expertise in their respective fields.